 Prefix matching and suffix matching can be added as query filters.

 The following issue is fixed: JSON fields are incorrectly used because the

 api/query/lastoperation does not perform strict authentication on JSON fields.

 V2.5.11 released on November 21, 2019

-The following issue is fixed: The time granularity in the query result is invalid when the specified time granularity for downsampling is weeks in the calendar form.
+The following issue is fixed: The time window in a query result is invalid when the specified time granularity for downsampling is weeks in the calendar form.

-The following issue is fixed: The result of the COUNT function is invalid when
+The following issue is fixed: The result returned by the COUNT function is invalid when

 preDpValueis used to filter values in a query.